oswaldsql/SweetMock/doc/Examples/GeneralSetupAndInitialization.md

     .TryGetAge(true, 53);
 ```

+ > [!IMPORTANT]
+ > Setting the same method or property multiple times will overwrite the previous values.
+See

 ## Mocking the same method multiple times

 When configuring a mock, setting the same method multiple times will overwrite the previous values.
-To return a sequence of values use the [return values](ReturnSimpleValues.md#mocking-using-return-values) argument.
+To return a sequence of values, use the [return values](ReturnSimpleValues.md#mocking-using-return-values) argument.

 ```csharp
 config